SLAC-Gamma-Rays/grbLC/README.rst

-A simple way to scour the ADS for GRB B data.
+A simple way to scour the ADS for GRB data.

 * Free software: MIT license